 most famous is the Pinnacle Rock and the panoramic views from atop at the end of the boarded walkway.
 The walk takes you through recent volcanic eruptions just over 100 years ago that make the island resemble Mars.
 This is also a great snorkeling site due to the abundance of shelter the underwater rocks and lava flows have created.

 Here, keep an eye out for Galapagos sharks, hammerhead sharks, sea stars, flounders, colorful tropical fish, and Galapagos penguins.

 Plazas Island (Thursday or Sunday)

-It is an exciting boat Adventure to a very unique geological site, a snorkeling paradise and home to various species of the incomparable enchanted islands.
+It is an exciting boat Adventure to a very unique geological site, a snorkeling paradise, and home to various species of incomparable enchanted islands.
 There is an extension of 800 meters and an average temperature between 18 and 22 degrees Celsius.
-The large quantities of seabirds such as the Albatros, Flamingos, Blue Footed Boobies, the magnificent frigate bird, are on the banks, where you can also see distinct species feeding such as the tortoises, iguanas, sea lions, manta rays, penguins, lobsters, and sea snakes.
-In a geographic context of countless colors and textures due to the different types of volcanic lava, and the colorful desert vegetation which includes Xerophitic plants among: cactus, “Palo Santo” (holy wood), and carob trees.
+Large quantities of seabirds such as the Albatros, Flamingos, Blue Footed Boobies, and the magnificent frigate bird, are on the banks, where you can also see distinct species feeding such as the tortoises, iguanas, sea lions, manta rays, penguins, lobsters, and sea snakes.
+In a geographic context of countless colors and textures due to the different types of volcanic lava and the colorful desert vegetation which includes Xerophytic plants among cactus, “Palo Santo” (holy wood), and carob trees.

 Gulliver Expeditions is a tour operator that offers unique Ecuador and Peru tours.
 Specialized in adventure travel such as climbing, mountain biking and horseback riding.
 We offer both pre-planned packages as well as tailor-made tours that can include the Amazon rainforest, once-in-a-lifetime Galapagos cruises and expeditions to Machu Picchu.